hakerdefo/pmxkcd/README.md

 ### Removal :

-To completely remove 'pmxkcd' you will need [pmxkcd-master] zip, extract its contents to a folder and open that folder in Terminal.
+Get [pmxkcd-master] zip,
+Extract its contents to a folder,
+Open that folder in Terminal,
 Give 'remove-pmxkcd' the 'execute' permission,
 ```sh
 chmod 755 remove-pmxkcd